 Read More: Heart Attack: What Indications Will Warn

 - Women represent lower-income, lower-end jobs – often part-time – and more likely to live in poverty than men.

-- Physical and sexual abuse of girls can have a long-term impact on their mental problem, especially if there is no assistance against past abuse.
+- Physical and sexual abuse of girls can have a long-term impact on their mental problem, especially if there is no assistance against past damage.

-- Mental problems affecting more women than men.
+- Mental problems were affecting more women than men.